-N&T 7 Carbon nanofibres made from CO2 in the air
+Carbon nanofibres made from CO, in the air

 Scientists in the US have found a way to take carbon dioxide (CO2) from the air and make carbon nanofibres.
 The team says it can be "scaled up" and could have an impact on CO2 emissions, but other researchers are unsure.
+The basic idea of "harvesting" materials from the air has also been brought forward in science fiction.